top

 A DNS leak can allow hackers or ISPs (Internet Service Providers) to track the websites you visit, exposing your browsing history and online behavior.
 DNS leak testing helps users identify potential privacy risks in time, preventing misuse of information.

-Many users use VPNs to hide their real IP addresses, but if DNS requests are not routed correctly, the actual geographic location may still be exposed.
-DNS leak testing helps users verify whether VPN or proxy configurations are correct, ensuring data security.
+Many users use to hide their real IP addresses, but if DNS requests are not routed correctly, the actual geographic location may still be exposed.
+DNS leak testing helps users verify whether proxy configurations are correct, ensuring data security.

 3. Enhancing Network Security